forestpeas/Algorithms/Algorithms/LeetCode/Notes/cheat sheet.md

 First consider the tallest man, then the second tallest man...

+**409. Longest Palindrome**: Given a string which consists of lowercase or uppercase letters, find the length of the longest palindromes that can be built with those letters.

+Find the letters that appear an odd number of times.
+Similar problem: **1400.
+Construct K Palindrome Strings**

 **419. Battleships in a Board**

 Check each 'X' grid's left and top grid.